dabit3/build-an-authenticated-api-with-cdk/README.md

 This code will create a Cognito User Pool that will enable the user to sign in with a username, email address, and password.

-A `userPoolClient` will also be created enabling client applications, in our case the Next.js app, to interact with the service.
+A `userPoolClient` will also be created enabling client applications to interact with the service.

 ## Adding the AWS AppSync GraphQL API with CDK